Connect to your target Linux system in Visual Studio

 On the Windows machine, create the ssh key pair with

 ssh-keygen -t rsa.
-This will create a public key and a private key.
-By default the keys are placed under
+The command creates a public key and a private key.
+By default, it places the keys under

 From Windows, copy the public key to the Linux machine: